as understood by Mehedi A. Ali. Note: As of July 2021, The WordPress article is updated, but the PDF is an old, incomplete draft.

 Introduction and Methodology

-Nahida S. Nisa, writer and exegete, uncovered through a ready acceptance of the invitation from the Qur’an itself to study it that Lut (a.s). clarifies homosexuality was not the sin of his townsfolk first and foremost in explicit Qur’an verses.
+Nahida S. Nisa, writer and exegete, has readily accepted the invitation from the Quran itself, to study It.
+Her work uncovered that Lut (a.s). clarifies homosexuality was not the sin of his townsfolk first and foremost in explicit Qur’an verses.
 This Qur’an-centric argument, staying true to Arabic grammar as its primary strength, is fortified by supporting context, and tested for consistency with all other remaining verses of the scripture through a semantic and thematic analysis.
 It was veiled only to those who did not allow the Qur’an to speak for itself but permitted egregious and excessive insertions unscreened by relevant verses, subthemes, and the entire Book.
 As a result, revisionist theories and misguided interpretation were forced into the verses.

 Because the message of Lut (a.s.) can be applied to real world events, such events can be referenced for better understanding.
 I aim to minimize this here because the focus is to stay Qur’an-centric, so examples are brief.
 Links for further reading are provided to the reader to pursue at their own discretion.
 Classical and modern Arabic dictionaries and popular English translations are used to study the verses, not to introduce bold, non-Qur’anic details of the narrative.